 Professor of Organization and Society

 Catherine Casey joined the School of Business and Economics in September 2017.
-She was formerly at the University of Auckland, New Zealand.
-Prior to that she researched and taught at the University of Rochester, New York, United States of America, where she gained her Ph.D.
+She was formerly at the University of Leicester, and the University of Auckland, New Zealand.
+Prior to Auckland she researched and taught at the University of Rochester, New York, United States of America, where she gained her Ph.D.

 Her research interests lie principally in areas of economic sociology including organizations and institutions; multinational corporations; labour markets; work; industrial and employment relations; education and training; management and governance; economy and society.